 Under the direction of celebrated Michelin-starred chef, Lisa Goodwin-Allen, is this excellent dining room dishing up classic British fare in this historic Mayfair hotel.
 Adding a touch of theatre, a bespoke and rather elegant trolley brings you the finest fish - smoked and cured in-house - straight to the table, with options such as The Balvenie cured smoked salmon or Chalk Stream trout gravadlax.
 Expect excellent game in season, and signature dishes such as pigeon pie and lobster and chips.
 Traditional Sunday lunches also feature.

-After a one million pound facelift, Indian fine dining restaurant, The Cinnamon Club, comes paired with a brand new gin trolley.
+After a one million pound facelift, Indian fine dining restaurant, The Cinnamon Club, comes paired with a gin trolley.
 Situated in the main dining room, the trolley offers an exceptionally curated collection of gin, sourced from iconic brands and small-batch producers across the UK.
 With over 20 blends available including the rare Dodd’s Gin, the selection has been curated by a team of dedicated bartenders serving cocktails, including the premium Aromatic Martini (Monkey 47, Belsazar vermouth and tea bitters) and a deluxe gin punch (Star of Bombay, Grand Marnier Cuvée Du Cent Cinquantenaire and a bottle of Krug Grande Cuvée), available to share between four guests.
 Including some of the finest ingredients available, the exclusive concoctions are mixed for U at your table.

 Anything off the Trolley Dear?